Combat Assault Battalion: Vietnam War

 The battalion was reassigned March 16, 1965 to the 3d Marine Division and relocated to Camp Hansen, Okinawa.

 Company A was deployed to South Vietnam on 7 May 1965 and was attached to the 4th Marine Regiment at Chu Lai Base Area.
 Company B deployed to South Vietnam on 8 July and was attached to the 9th Marine Regiment at Danang.
 On 16 July 1965 the remainder of the battalion loaded aboard USS Carter Hall for deployment to South Vietnam, offloading at Red Beach Base Area on 21 July 1965.

 The battalion engaged in combat operations from July 1965 through July 1969.

 In April 1967 the battalion was moved to Cửa Việt Base and under the name Operation Napoleon together with the 1st Battalion, 3rd Marines was tasked with keeping waterways around the base open.
 Operation Napoleon/Saline concluded on 9 December 1968.

 They relocated during July 1969 to Camp Schwab, Okinawa.
 On April 1, 1976 the battalion was re-designated as the 1st Tracked Vehicle Battalion with two companies of M60A1 (RISE Passive) Tanks and two companies of AAV-7's as well as 1 Company TOW.

 1980s and 1990s

 On November 10, 1988 the battalion was redesignated as the 1st Armored Assault Battalion.
 On September 30, 1992 it was redesignated as the Combat Support Group and finally became Combat Assault Battalion on October 5, 1994.

 Deactivation

 Combat Assault Battalion was deactivated October 12, 2018 with the Battalion assets divided between the rest of the 3d Marine Division.
 Most of the Battalion's assets including AAVs and LAV-25 mechanized vehicles were transferred to 4th Marine Regiment.
-The Battalion's Combat Engineer Company was be reallocated to other Marine units, including 3rd Marine Regiment and 1st Combat Engineer Battalion.
+The Battalion's Combat Engineer Company was reallocated to other Marine units, including 3rd Marine Regiment and 1st Combat Engineer Battalion.